 At the main event site at Marina Green, you can visit booths of sponsors and the “Humanitarian Assistance Village”.
 The village is an interactive demonstration of U.S. military and Civil capabilities to respond to disasters.

-I liked this interactive demonstration as you could get hands onto their equipment and talk to first responders and listen to their stories and why they do what they do or even volunteer.
+I liked this interactive demonstration as you could get your hands onto their equipment and talk to first responders and listen to their stories and why they do what they do or even volunteer.

 United as one of the main sponsors had a booth as well and you could win prizes by spinning a wheel and signing up for a giveaway.
-Unfortunately, their iPads ran out of power when I showed up and was only able to spin the wheel and win binoculars.
+Unfortunately, their iPads ran out of power when I showed up, and was only able to spin the wheel and win binoculars.
 The premium seats, which you were able to purchase, were located along the waterfront here.
-The advantage from watching the show from the premium seats or the Humanitarian Assistance Village was that you were able to listen to the announcements and even live radio during the airshow.
+The advantage of watching the show from the premium seats or the Humanitarian Assistance Village was that you were able to listen to the announcements and even live radio during the airshow.